oliviaellis65/docs/docs/source/modules.rst

 .. raw:: html

-   <p style="background-color: blue; color: white; font-weight:bold;">all_samples</p>
+   <span style="background-color: blue; color: white; font-weight:bold;"> all_samples: </span>

-file path to an .h5ad object with gene expression data combined for all samples.
-This can be an output from qc_scanpy.nf, or a used-supplied object (see requirements below).
+   <span> file path to an .h5ad object with gene expression data combined for all samples.
+This can be an output from qc_scanpy.nf, or a used-supplied object (see requirements below).</span>

 .. raw:: html